Last update: 10 months ago

-Several techniques have proven useful when it comes to getting rid of wallpaper glue.
+Our bond cleaners have seen a lot, and over time they have amassed a number of useful techniques when it comes to getting rid of wallpaper glue.
 However, before you go into the essence of the task, you will need to prepare your space for work.

 Move any furniture that might get in your way or cover them with drop cloths.
 Remove any appliances, accessories and rugs.
 Lay a protective layer over the floor to keep any dirt away.
 You can use drop cloths here as well.
 Prepare some garbage bags for the removed residue.
 And, of course, make sure you have all the right tools and materials before starting to remove the wallpaper glue.